Does the big button telephone require batteries or an external power source?

 Energy Conservation Strategies

-- Adjust Backlight Settings: If your phone has a backlit display, reduce the brightness or set it to turn off after a short period of inactivity.
+- Change how the backlight works: If your phone has a lighted screen, turn it down or set it to turn off after a short time of not being used.

 Maintenance for Longevity